PeterJFB/drum-sequencer/docs/release3/README.md

 Sequence diagram describing a possible interaction sequence between the actors, their devices and the server.
 This sequence of interactions is based on the first half of user story three, which you can find in [brukerhistorier.md](../../brukerhistorier.md).

 ![Example use sequence diagram](diagrams/ExampleUse.png)

+## Adding search capabilities

+With this release we have implemented search capabilities.
+A user no longer has to scroll through a long list of tracks when loading a new track, but can instead search for tracks and only get a list of the tracks that match the given search query.
+The search query contains the artist name, the track name and the upload date for the track.
+With this new feature, we have also added a modal where all search related ui is located here.
+This modal opens when a user clicks the "Find a track" button, and closes when they've chosen a track to load.